-II.
+III.
 Complaints system

-Transgourmet shall put in place a grievance mechanism that allows individuals to report violations of human rights, environmental or ethical legal positions.
+Transgourmet shall establish a complaints procedure that enables individuals to report violations relating to human rights, the environment or ethical legal positions.
 This complaints procedure is available to all business partners as well as their suppliers and subcontractors.
-The business partner shall ensure unhindered access to the established complaints procedure for its employees.
-The business partner shall not, in particular, take any action that impedes, obstructs or impedes access to the complaints procedure.
+The business partner shall ensure that its employees have unimpeded access to the established complaints procedure.
+The business partner shall notably not take any action that hinders, blocks or complicates access to the complaints procedure.

-The business partner shall ensure that its suppliers and subcontractors are aware that Transgourmet has put in place a complaints procedure and shall place them under obligation to grant their employees unhindered access.
+The business partner shall make reasonable efforts to ensure that its suppliers and subcontractors are aware that Transgourmet has established a complaints procedure.